-Proposal Essay Guidelines: Main Sections (3-5 pages, double-spaced)
+Your Proposal Essay: Main Sections (3-5 pages, single-spaced, 12-point font, Times New Roman)

 (1) Project/Research description

 The project/research description provides details of the project, and describes how it will be implemented.
 Below is a suggested format.